ILIAS-eLearning/ILIAS/setup/README.md

 require further actions on your side which the setup can not perform.
 Make sure you read messages from the setup carefully and act accordingly.
-If you do not change the config file, it is safe to execute the installation process a second time for the same installation a second time during the initial setup process.
+If you do not change the config file, it is safe to execute the installation process a second time for the same installation a during the initial setup process.

 Do not discard the `config.js` you use for the installation, you will need it later on to update that installation.
 If you want to overwrite specific fields in the